 - Pascoe, Peggy.
 What Comes Naturally: Miscegenation Law and the Making of Race in America.
 New York: Oxford University Press, 2009.

 - Perez, Louis A., Jr. The War of 1898: The United States and Cuba in History and Historiography.
-New Haven: Yale University Press, 2000.
+New Haven, CT: Yale University Press, 2000.

 - Renda, Mary.
 Taking Haiti: Military Occupation and the Culture of US Imperialism, 1915–40.
 Chapel Hill: University of North Carolina Press, 2001.

 - Rosenberg, Emily S. Spreading the American Dream: American Economic and Cultural Expansion, 1890–1945.
 New York: Hill and Wang, 1982.